argumentcomputer/lurk-vscode/README.md

 Send Selected Text".
 It will start a lurk repl (if there isn't already one running), and execute the expression.

+If you prefer to just use the REPL directly inside VSCode just like you would in a terminal, you can run the command "Lurk REPL:
+Activate/Initialize" to start a REPL.

+The extension does not support multiple REPLs.

 ## Known Issues

 * REPL support is very basic terminal interaction